The typical food in Spain is varied, extensive, and diverse, in addition to being extremely delicious.

 Our Rating: Serrano ham has a unique and incomparable flavor.
 So if you like pork, I recommend that you not try it.
 Because once you do, you will want more and more.
 If you have already eaten it, you’ll probably understand perfectly what I mean.

-Migas are usually served as breakfast, lunch, or tapa.
+Migas are usually served as a typical Spanish breakfast dish, for lunch, or as a tapa.
 Depending on the region, other ingredients are added, such as peppers, grapes, and melon, among others.

 Pa amb tomàquet (Pan con tomate)